 Spoleto is on the Rome - Ancona train line and the train station is about 1 km from the lower town.
 You can walk or take a bus that connects the station to the upper part of town.
 There are several parking lots outside the walls and some pay lots within the walls.
-Spoleto is also connected by bus to other towns in Umbria.
+It's also connected by bus to other towns in Umbria.
 The closest airport is Perugia, with flights to other parts of Europe and the UK.
 Rome's airports are the closest large airports.

 Spoleto Tourist Office:

-Spoleto's main tourist office is in Piazza della Liberta, a large square in the upper town.
+The main tourist office is in Piazza della Liberta, a large square in the upper town.
 Here you can buy a discount combination ticket to see the Casa Romana, the Museum of Modern Art, and the Pinacoteca Comunale.
 Next to the tourist office is an office that makes hotel reservations.

 - Ponte delle Torri, Bridge of the Towers, is a 14th century bridge built over the foundation of a Roman aqueduct.
 The bridge is about 750 feet long and at the highest point it's 262 feet above the gorge.
 Across the bridge is a small fortification tower.
 You can usually walk on the bridge for breath-taking views of the valley and gorge below.
-(The entrance to the bridge was closed for repairs in June, 2007).

 - Rocca Albornoziana, near the bridge, sits on the hilltop above Spoleto.
 Currently, you can visit only with a guided tour.
 Tours are given about once an hour and some English tours are scheduled daily, check at the ticket office.
 A shuttle bus takes you to the entrance where you'll also have a nice view over the valley.
 Rocca Albornoziana was built on the foundation of the Roman acropolis in the 14th century and served as the seat for local pontifical governors.
 It has six towers, two large courtyards, and some beautiful frescoes.
 Inside there's a museum and during summer there are often performances.

-- Piazza del Duomo< and the Duomo are at the foot of a scenic stairway.
+- Piazza del Duomo and the Duomo are at the foot of a scenic stairway.
 Erected on the site of a primitive Christian temple, the original Duomo was built in the 12th century.
 It's Romanesque facade was remodeled during the Renaissance and now has beautiful pink stone, 8 rose windows, and gold mosaics.
 Above the entrance is a Bernini bust of Pope Urban VIII and there are some good 15th century frescoes in the apse.
 The Teatro Caio Melisso, one of Italy's first theaters, is on one side of the square.

 - Piazza del Mercato, one of Spoleto's central squares, was once the site of the Roman Forum.
 There's an interesting fountain built 1746-1748.
 Around the square you'll find bars, gelato, and some restaurants.
 The Roman Arch of Drusus, built in 23AD was the entrance to the Roman Forum.
 Nearby is an ancient temple under what is now the Church of S. Ansano.